-During what should be the last day of testimony during Australia’s Royal Commission Inquiry Into Institutional Responses to Child Sex Abuse, lead counsel for the Commission, Mr. Angus Stewart, did something so amazing, so enthralling, so captivating, I had a hard time breathing.
-At first I laughed, then I closed my eyes and thanked my ancestors for this man and everyone in that inquiry.
+During what should be the last day of testimony during Australia’s Royal Commission Inquiry Into Institutional Responses to Child Sex Abuse, Senior Counsel Assisting for the Commission, Angus Stewart, did something so amazing, I closed my eyes and thanked my ancestors for this man and everyone in that Inquiry.

 If you’re not familiar with Jehovah’s Witnesses, you may not realize the magnitude and weight of this occurrence alone.
 The governing body of Jehovah’s Witnesses are their ultimate authority, seen as having direct guidance from Jehovah himself, are responsible for all the rules and policies of Jehovah’s Witnesses along with their doctrines and teachings, and are above anyone and everyone else in the religion.
 They are, in the eyes of Jehovah’s Witnesses, god’s mouthpiece on earth.